 These are some Windows 11 devices with NPU hardware built-in:

-Actually, moving forward, you will find the chip on most devices, such as those from Acer, ASUS, Dynabook, Fujitsu, HP, LG, NEC, Panasonic, Samsung, and VAIO.
+Moving forward, the chip will be found on most devices, such as those from Acer, ASUS, Dynabook, Fujitsu, HP, LG, NEC, Panasonic, Samsung, and VAIO.
 Microsoft is expected to bring the AI chip to all its Surface devices.
 You can check if your computer includes an NPU with these instructions.

 Does your computer need an NPU?